Davomat/osm_skeleton_generator/README.md

-# OSM Parser for indoor navigation
+# Network Generator for OSM Indoor Data

 This project is a continuation of Bettina Auschra's master's thesis.
 The core is to generate a network of osm ways based on the polyskel algorithm.